-Home Cured Corned Beef is the kind of cured meat you never knew you could make on your own!
+This Home Cured Corned Beef has all of the instructions you need to make corned beef on your own!
 Often people assume that cured meats are difficult to do at home, but that’s just not true.
 This home cured corned beef is super simple, and even more importantly, it is mega more delicious than anything you are going to get off of a store shelf.
-An added bonus to this recipe, the cure does double duty (you’ll have to read on a little bit to see how we pull that off!)

 Corned beef is essentially a tough beef roast (often a brisket or round roast) that has been slow cured and cooked to tender, salty perfection.
 For this recipe I used a brisket flat and it worked perfectly, but you can use a brisket point or a bottom round roast as well!
 Brisket is a tough meat, but after 5 days in a bath of curing salt and a slow braise it will basically melt in your mouth.